River Camel: Recreation

 The Camel Estuary has been designated an Area of Outstanding Natural Beauty (AONB), covering the area between Padstow/Rock and Wadebridge.
 The estuary comprises part of the Cornwall Area of Outstanding Natural Beauty.

 Angling

-The River Camel is known for Salmon and Trout, particularly Sea trout with the fishing season running from 1 May to 15 December.
+In the 1920s Trout fishing was listed as one of the attractions of the river and today it is known for both Trout and Salmon fishing, and particularly for Sea trout with the fishing season running from 1 May to 15 December.
 Fishing techniques used include spinning, worm bait and Fly fishing.
 Fishing from the end of August is covered by a voluntary catch-and-release agreement, and the upper reaches are designated as a fish sanctuary and fishing here is prohibited.

 For fishing purposes, the River Camel is considered to be tidal from the mouth up to Egloshayle church.